 Facility reference number Total water discharged (megaliters/year) at this facility How does the total water discharged at this facility compare to the last reporting year?
-Please explain the change if substantive Facility 2 3910 About the same No substantive change.
+Please explain Facility 1 14538 Higher The increase in cooling water requirements in 2015 was within the expected operational range.
+Facility 2 4059 About the same No substantive change.
 General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Facility 3 1903 Lower General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Facility 4 1933 About the same No substantive change.General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Facility 5 892 Higher General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Facility 6 209 Higher General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Facility 7 700 Higher 2014 was the first complete year of production at Sandall and subsequently overall production increased.
+Facility 3 1819 About the same General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
+Facility 4 2156 Higher General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
+Facility 5 952 Higher General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
+Facility 6 1013 Higher 2015 was the first year of operation at this facility.
 General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Facility 8 5054 About the same No substantive change.
-Facility 9 35 This is our first year of measurement General water volume variations at this thermal project will be a function of reservoir characteristics and project stage.
+Facility 7 779 Higher General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
+Facility 8 4212 Lower In 2015 throughput at this facility was reduced.
+Facility 9 614 Much higher 2015 was the first year of production at this facility.
+General water volume variations at this thermal project are a function of reservoir characteristics and project stage.